openstack/project-team-guide/doc/source/open-community.rst

 will have an election every 6 months to determine the leader of the project for the upcoming 6-month cycle.

+The electorate for elections (both PTL and TC) are the active contributors to a project or projects.
+If your project is a git repository and all active contributors submit patches to gerrit, their work will be automatically acknowledged for elections.
+Should you have any contributors who support your project in a way not reflected in gerrit, edit the extra-atcs file in the openstack/governance repo.

 OpenStack uses a Condorcet_ voting system for all Technical elections.
 This includes both the TC as well as PTL positions.
 The elections are run by a trusted team of election officials from the community who make election